 generate tests using Rails generators

-Create a test from template
+Create tests from a template

 To create a new test from a template, do the following:

 In the Project tool window Alt+1, select the directory in which you want to create a new file, and then choose from the main menu.